 Step 1: Understand what top-level goals are impacted or affected by the changes being made.

-- Are our business goals and modernization project goals in sync?
+- Are our business goals and technology modernization project goals in sync?

 - Exactly how does software modernization help teams achieve those goals?